nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 ###Action Items###
 ------------------

-If this guid has been interesting to, create an example and send it over to us.
+If this guide has been interesting to you, create an example and send it over to us.
 If you have any comments, questions, or concerns please do not hesitate to [contact us](https://axibase.com/feedback/)!